AlanCoding/tower-cli-bulk-data-faker/ROADMAP.md

      - Scrape Galaxy for data?
  - Data moving crew
    - A command to download remote data and put into YAML file
+   - Push a YAML file to the server
    - A command to migrate local credentials to Tower
    - A command to migrate local Ansible host files to Tower